MysteryPancake/Houdini-Tools/README.md

-# Houdini-Tools
+# Houdini Tools
-Scripts and tools for various Houdini tasks
+Scripts and tools for various Houdini tasks.

+Most were developed at UTS Animal Logic Academy for data transfer between Blender and Houdini.